image

 Introduction

-Project quality management is a crucial aspect of successful project delivery.
-It encompasses the processes and activities that ensure a project meets its intended objectives and satisfies stakeholder requirements.
-At its core, quality management focuses on:
+Project quality management plays a pivotal role in the success of projects.
+It involves the processes and activities implemented to ensure that a project meets its intended goals and satisfies the requirements of stakeholders.
+The primary focus of quality management is on:

 • Defining and maintaining quality standards